-Within Bramley C of E Primary School, the Executive Headteacher, Mr Glen Golding is the senior manager and responsible for all staff.
+Within Bramley C of E Primary School, the Head of School, Steve Moore, is the senior manager and responsible for all staff.
 If you are concerned that any member of staff within the school is not following safeguarding processes or behaving in a way that is placing children at risk, you should make the headteacher aware.